 The toolbar becomes even more feature filled if you become a pro member of SEOmoz.
 At that point you get to see mozRank, mozTrust and link metrics in the toolbar.
 Becoming a pro member of SEOmoz isn’t a cheap purchase but if you take SEO seriously and are looking for an amazing array of tools I would highly recommend their service to anyone.

-If you haven’t already discovered the addicting world of Firefox add-ons then the 5 listed above is a terrific place to start.
+If you haven’t already discovered the addicting world of Firefox add-ons then the 5 listed above is a terrific place to start, and that’s coming from the Los Angeles SEO Company.